TOKYO (TR) – One of the lights on the board changes from red to green to signal that a room has just been vacated.

 These establishments are not flophouses.
 The rooms are intended to create large dream-like spaces that are usually not possible in most of Japan’s cramped apartments.
 Simple rooms may seek an ambient feel through black lights and mood music.
 Rooms targeted to younger guests could be outfitted in Mickey Mouse images with PlayStations, karaoke machines, and DVD players as in-room entertainment.
 More luxurious accommodations come with household appliances and even vending machines.

-Guests often arrived equipped.
-Like skilled assassins who drop their weapons at the scene after a single use, glass dildos, jars of ointments, transparent vibrators with neon interior lights, red love ropes, and candles are very frequently left behind.
+Guests often arrive equipped.
+Glass dildos, jars of ointments, transparent vibrators with neon interior lights, red love ropes and candles are very frequently left behind.

 The theme of the hotel generally dictates the type of couples.
 Jong’s first hotel dismissed with any general niceties and presented a quick-and-dirty look that one of his coworkers described as “looking like a hospital.”